ghoulmann/ghost-tkldev/README.rst

     cd ~
     ghost update

-.. note:

-   ghost may ask for your sudo password, in this case this will be the "ghost_user" password which is set to the same password as your ghost admin password.
+**Note:** ghost may ask for your sudo password, in this case this will be the "ghost_user" password which is set to the same password as your ghost admin password.

 Ghost does not have a security only newsletter so we recommend that you subcribe to the `Ghost Blog`_ to keep up to date.